This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Discussion

-The findings of the study, the findings and results which support or do not support the hypthesis of the study should be discussed, results should be compared and contrasted with findings of other studies in the literature and the different findings from other studies should be explained.
+The findings of the study, the findings and results which support or do not support the hypothesis of the study, should be discussed, results should be compared and contrasted with findings of other studies in the literature, and the different findings from other studies should be explained.
 The new and important aspects of the study and the conclusions that follow from them should be emphasized.
 The data or other information given in the Introduction or the Results section should not be repeated in detail.
-For experimental studies, it is useful to begin the discussion by summarizing briefly the main findings, then explore possible mechanisms or explanations for these findings, compare and contrast the results with other relevant studies, state the limitations of the study, and explore the implications of the findings for future research and for clinical practice.
-The conclusions sould be linked with the goals of the study but unqualified statements and conclusions not adequately supported by the data should be avoided.
+For experimental studies, it is useful to begin the discussion by summarizing briefly the main findings, then exploring possible mechanisms or explanations for these findings, comparing and contrasting the results with other relevant studies, stating the limitations of the study, and exploring the implications of the findings for future research and clinical practice.
+The conclusions should be linked with the goals of the study, but unqualified statements and conclusions not adequately supported by the data should be avoided.
 New hypotheses should be stated when warranted, but should be labeled clearly as such.

 Tables